Traxler41/PasswordStore_Audit/Finding_1.md

-# [S-#] Storing the password on-chain makes it visiblw to anyone, and no longer private.
+# [S-#] Storing the password on-chain makes it visible to anyone, and no longer private.

 # Description:
     All data stored on-chain is visible to anyone, and can be read directly from the blockchain.
-The "PasswordStrore::s_password" variable is intended to be private varaible and only be accessed by the "PasswordStore::getPassword()" function, which is intended to be only called by the owner.
+The "PasswordStrore::s_password" variable is intended to be private variable and only be accessed by the "PasswordStore::getPassword()" function, which is intended to be only called by the owner.

     We show one such method of reading any data off-chain below.